-Hybridization is when pollen from one pepper variety is used to successfully pollinate the flower of a different variety, resulting in seeds that have genetic material from each of the parent plants.
-"Successfully pollinate" is the key term as not all pepper varieties can cross with each other.
-In some instances, plants from one pepper species can cross with a pepper plant of another species, though generally, hybridization is most likely from pepper types within the same species.
+Hybridization occurs when pollen from one pepper plant is used to successfully pollinate the flower of a different pepper variety, resulting in seeds that have genetic material from each of the parent plants.
+"Successfully pollinate" is the key term as not all pepper plants can cross with each other.
+In some instances, plants from one pepper species can cross with a pepper plant of another species, though generally, hybridization is most likely to be successful with plants within the same species.

-While many times you'll want your seeds to produce the intended plant, sometimes it's fun to get new and unexpected varieties pop-up through hybridization.
-We accidentally found (and found again, and again...) that accidental hybridization is actually quite common.
+While many times you'll want your seeds to produce the intended plant, sometimes it's fun to get new and unexpected pepper plants pop-up through accidental hybridization.
+We accidentally found (and found again, and again...) that non-intended hybridization is actually quite common.
 We typically grow anywhere from 20-40 varieties of peppers in about 400-600sqft.
 When using seeds from those plants, we usually find around 10-20% of our new plants are not what we expected.

 Many times the differences are minor, like a small amount of purple tint toward the top of what would normally be an all white pepper.
-Sometimes hybrid plants have significant differences and desirable characteristics (beauty is in the eye of the beholder!).
-If you feel ready to provide a good home for this unplanned pepper, you may want to attempt to turn your newly discovered hybrid into a variety of your very own.
+Though, some hybrid plants have significant differences and desirable characteristics (beauty is in the eye of the beholder!).
+If you feel ready to provide a good home for this unplanned pepper, you can attempt to selectively breed your newly discovered hybrid into a variety of your very own.

 Once you have the pollen from the first variety, you'll want to find a flower just as it's getting ready to open on the second plant.
 While taking care, to keep this flower bud attached to the host plant, use a tweezers to gently pull apart the flower petals and use a cotton swab to apply pollen from the cup onto this flower.
 Fold a small piece of paper gently over the artificially pollinated flower and tape the edges to seal it.